Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 ---

+## Will existing Landing Zone Accelerators (Platform & Application) be migrated to become AVM pattern modules and/or built from AVM resource modules?

+Not in the short/immediate term.
+Existing Landing Zone Accelerators ([Platform](https://aka.ms/alz/aac#platform) & [Application](https://aka.ms/alz/aac#application)) will not be forced to convert their existing code bases, if available in either language, to AVM or to use AVM.

+However, over time if new features or functionality are required by Landing Zone Accelerators, that team **SHOULD** consider migrating/refactoring that part of their code base to be constructed with the relevant AVM module if available.
+For example, the Bicep version of the "[Sub Vending](https://github.com/Azure/bicep-lz-vending)" solution is migrating to AVM shortly.

+If the relevant AVM module isn't available to use to assist the Landing Zone Accelerator, then a new [AVM module proposal](https://aka.ms/avm/moduleproposal) should be made, and if desired, the Landing Zone Accelerator team may decide to own this proposed module 👍

+---

+## Does/will AVM cover Microsoft 365, Azure DevOps, GitHub, etc.?

+While the principles and practices of AVM are largely applicable to other clouds and services such as, Microsoft 365 & Azure DevOps, the AVM program (today) only covers Azure cloud resources and architectures.

+However, if you think this program, or a similar one, should exist to cover these other Microsoft Cloud offerings, please give a 👍 or leave a comment on this [GitHub Issue #71](https://github.com/Azure/Azure-Verified-Modules/issues/71) in the AVM repository.

+---

+## Will AVM also become a part of azd cli?

+Yes, the AVM team is partnering with the AZD team and they are already using Bicep AVM modules from the public registry.

+---

+# Definitions, comparisons

 ## What is the difference between the Bicep Registry and AVM?
 (How) Do they come together?

 The Public Bicep Registry (backed by the [BRM repository](https://aka.ms/BRM)) is Microsoft's official Bicep Registry for 1st party-supported Bicep modules.
 It has existed for a while now and has seen quite some contributions.